 Listing buckets with AWS CLI

-If you have many buckets, this output will become difficult to follow.
-However, AWS CLI now supports query parameters.
-Using query parameters, we can extract the required information from the output.
+If you have lots of buckets this output will become difficult to follow.
+But AWS CLI now supports query parameters.
+Using query parameters we can extract the required information from the output.

 aws s3api list-buckets --query "Buckets[].Name"